Overview

 >>> pipeline = nextflow.run("pipelines/my-pipeline.nf")

-This will return an Execution
+This will return an Execution object, which represents the pipeline

 execution that just took place (see below for details on this object).
 You can